rusuly/MySqlCdc/README.md

   | 5.6      | ✅ Supported             |
   | 5.7      | ✅ Supported             |
   | 8.0      | ✅ Supported             |

-## Q&A
-Are uncommitted changes written to binlog?
-- If you make [transactional changes](https://dev.mysql.com/doc/refman/5.7/en/replication-features-transactions.html) binlog will only include committed transactions in their commit order to provide consistency.
-- If you make non-transactional changes binlog will include changes from uncommitted transactions even if the transactions are rolled back.

 ## License
 The library is provided under the [MIT License](LICENSE).